FarjaalAhmad/farjaalahmad/README.md

 I made some things and do things just for fun.
 I can't live without Internet besides oxygen and water, LMFAO.
 I'm Full stack developer, Cyber Security Analyst, Penetration Tester, Red Team and CTF player.

-- 🌱 I’m just learning new thing in Cybersecurity and doing experiements.
+- 🌱 Just learning new thing in Cybersecurity and doing experiements.
+- 🌱 Huge fan of Automation.
+Automation is a Key to Success.

 <p>My Social Media Handles:
   <strong><a href="https://twitter.com/farjaalahmad">Twitter</a></strong> |